dnsimple/dnsimple-support/content/articles/domain-privacy-after-gdpr.markdown

 Some email services let you create an alias email address, so you don't have to monitor an extra inbox just for this.

 - If your domain is not configured to receive email, you can use our [email forwarding feature](/articles/email-forwarding/) and delete the forward once the certificate is issued.

+## Domain transfer validation

+Some domain registrar require an extra step before initiating a transfer.
+They send an email to validate the ownership of the domain to the available WHOIS email address.
+Since the WHOIS email is now masked, you need to work with the new registrar to find an alternative to the email validation.